codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2022/codeporting-translator-cs2cpp-22-8.md

 ## Public API and Backward Incompatible Changes ##
-1. The `DynamicCast`, `DynamicCast_noexcept`, `StaticCast`, `StaticCast_noexcept` methods use `dynamic_cast` that looks uncorrectly.
+1. The `DynamicCast`, `DynamicCast_noexcept`, `StaticCast`, `StaticCast_noexcept` methods use `dynamic_cast` that looks incorrectly.
 These methods will be marked as deprecated and removed in the upcoming releases.
 The `ExplicitCast` and `AsCast` methods will be used instead of them.
 The translator will generate a code that uses the new casts.